Islands (Mike Oldfield song)

 "Islands" is a song by English musician Mike Oldfield, featuring Welsh singer Bonnie Tyler on vocals.
 It features on Oldfield's 1987 album of the same name.
 It was written by Oldfield, who co-produced the track with Tom Newman and Alan Shacklock.
 The track was released as a single in September 1987 by Virgin Records.

 Writing and recording

-English musician Mike Oldfield described "Islands" as "the high spot" of its parent album of the same name.
+English musician Mike Oldfield described "Islands" as "the high spot" of its parent album.
 In early 1987, he left his partner and children, and had moved to Megève in France.
 Oldfield wrote "Islands" during that time, while feeling "lonely, isolated and cut off".
 After struggling with the vocals, he invited Welsh singer Bonnie Tyler to record it, describing her performance as "spine-tingling, exactly the way it was supposed to be".

 Critical reception

 In a retrospective review for AllMusic, Mike DeGagne opined that Tyler's vocal "lifts the title track higher than any other cut [on the album]".